ishika08/ishika08.github.io/readme_doc.txt

 	 only .html home pages can be hosted on github, So that's the reason)
 	NOTE: You can also write in markdown syntax here

+To edit the sidebar icons:
+    Go to:
+	_includes/sidebar.html

+To edit the favicon icons:
+    Go to:
+	_data/contact.yml
+	_data/share.yml

+To add the blog tab in the sidebar:
+    Go to:
+	tabs/blog.md

 For editing the page use markdown syntax and follow md_syntax.txt for it, with addition of markdown you can use HTML and well.